slyedoc/bevy_physics_weekend/README.md

 ## Goal

+Learn about physics engines.

 The aims to provide a simple bevy physics plugin that's completely native to bevy.

-This will never be as feature rich as rapier, but hopefully it can be easier to use and understand.
+This will never be as feature rich as rapier, but hopefully it can be to use and understand.

-I doubt I have the skills to get this to outperform rapier in anything but simple use cases, but it should be fun to try.
+I doubt this will ever outperform rapier, but it should be fun to see how close it can get.